DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Trading partners.md

 **Connection profile**            |	Ability to override the default [EDI connection profile](Connection%20setup.md) on document level.
 If blank, the trading partner’s Connection profile will be used.
 **Cleanup profile**               |	Ability to override the default [Cleanup profile](Cleanup%20profile.md) on document level.
 If blank, the trading partner’s Cleanup profile will be used.
 If Trading partner's Cleanup profile is blank, the default Cleanup profile on [EDI shared parameters](EDI%20shared%20parameters.md) will be used.
 **Reset status profile**          |	Ability to override the default [Reset status](Reset%20status.md) on document level.
 If blank, [EDI shared parameters](EDI%20shared%20parameters.md) will be used.
 **Acknowledgement**               |	An Inbound Functional Acknowledgement is required from the trading partner for the outgoing document.
-Note: Also required to setup the Functional acknowledgement inbound document.
+Note: Also required to setup the Functional acknowledgement inbound document under Incoming documents.
 **Enabled**                       |	Enable the document for the Trading partner – Yes/No

 ## Incoming documents